oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 ### Running a Query

-In case of an admin query (be it due to the query's internal type or to a request to run as an admin), the query will perform a minimal autorization check to see if the user may execute such queries.
+In case of an admin query (be it due to the query's internal type or to a request to run as an admin), the query will perform a minimal authorization check to see if the user may execute such queries.

 ### DAOs